balena-io/debugging-masterclass/README.md

-As you can see, the certificate is again not valid as the current device time does not fall within the validity window, and so the Supervisor won't pull the updated application.
-If we restart chrony, this will be rectified and the Supervisor will, after a short delay, update the application:
+As you can see, the certificate is again not valid as the current device time does not fall within the validity window, and so the Supervisor won't pull the latest release.
+If we restart chrony, this will be rectified and the Supervisor will, after a short delay, start the update:

 ```shell
 root@f34c2e9:~# systemctl start chronyd.service